“We do not inherit the Earth from our ancestors; we borrow it from our children.”

 (Universal Journal of Honey)

-Their social and hardworking nature, the finality of their sting, and the sweetness of their honey all play a part in the bees symbolism in art, religion, and literature.
+Their social and hardworking nature, the finality of their sting, and the sweetness of their honey all play part in bee symbolism throughout art, religion, and literature.

 The following are the scientific journals specifically dedicated to the study of bees, beekeeping and their products: